 - Your Class Leader: Click to see if they have any active leader effects, hold to emote.
 You can emote up to thrice each turn, you can also turn off the opponent’s emotes entirety in the options menu.

 - Your current Play Points.

-After completing the first 7 chapters of each branch it’s not advisable that you continue, since the following chapters were added later in the 3rd and 4th expansion of the game, and they expect you to have better decks to play with.
-Also, a word of advice, if you want to get into the story mode relatively spoiler free, leave Yuwan’s story until the very last, since his chapters happen very late into the Morning Star: Conclusion.
+After completing the first 7 chapters of each branch it’s not advisable that you continue, since the following chapters were added later in the 3rd and 4th expansions of the game, and they expect you to have better decks to play with.
+Also a word of advice, if you want to get into the story mode relatively spoiler free, leave Yuwan’s story until the very last, since his chapters happen very late into the Morning Star: Conclusion.

 Now we’re ready to move up to seeing how to make your decks and how to see your collection!

 THE COLLECTION MENU

 Besides the various game modes, this is where you’ll probably end up using most of your time.
 In Decks you can manage your decks, and in Cards you can see and manage your card collection.
 Since you probably have duplicates we’ll be going into the card menu first.

 The menu is made up of the following: